 There are as many mental health conditions as there are physical health conditions and no needs assessment for mental health can do them all justice.
 Many conditions are ill defined and clinicians who are not experts need the help and support of experts.
 It is important to review pathways periodically - particularly when new guidance emerges.
+West Kent's relatively affluent population may mask many pockets of deprivation where need is not met.

 Review the quality of the pathways for the various mental illnesses.
-Plan pathway reviews against NICE guidance prioritising Dual Diagnosis, Personality Disorder, Psychosis and self-harm.
-The pathway reviews can form the basis of the next iteration of the Swale CCG needs assessment.
+Plan pathway reviews against NICE guidance prioritising dual diagnosis, personality disorder, psychosis and self-harm.
+The pathway reviews can form the basis of the next iteration of the West Kent needs assessment.